4A GILA — RIO RICO

 Keep an eye out for: RB Uriel Rivas is a 5-foot-4 and 150-pound senior who is a budding soccer player.
 He is coming off a season with Scurran’s program in which he led the Hawks with 497 yards on 92 carries.

-JEFF SCURRAN HEAD COACHING RECORDVeteran coach Jeff Scurran is in his 38th year overall as a head coach, 25th at a Southern Arizona high school with his new position at Rio Rico.
+JEFF SCURRAN HEAD COACHING RECORDVeteran coach Jeff Scurran is in his 39th year overall as a head coach, 26th at a Southern Arizona high school in his second year at Rio Rico.
 Researched by AllSportsTucson.com.